Top 5 4th Quarter Trades of Pe - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Perkins Coie Trust Co’s top five trades of the quarter.
+According to GuruFocus data, these were Peterson Wealth Advisors, LLC’s top five trades of the quarter.

-During the quarter, Perkins Coie Trust Co bought 571,962 shares of ARCA:VEA for a total holding of 573,042.
-The trade had a 7.86% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $40.11.
+During the quarter, Peterson Wealth Advisors, LLC bought 16,393 shares of ARCA:VTI for a total holding of 76,223.
+The trade had a 0.95% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $191.88.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard FTSE Developed Markets ETF has a price-earnings ratio of 12.38 and a price-book ratio of 1.52.
+In terms of valuation, Vanguard Total Stock Market ETF has a price-earnings ratio of 18.38 and a price-book ratio of 3.33.

-During the quarter, Perkins Coie Trust Co bought 11,663 shares of ARCA:IWM for a total holding of 13,183.
-The trade had a 0.66% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $177.2.
+During the quarter, Peterson Wealth Advisors, LLC bought 68,430 shares of ARCA:SPLG for a total holding of 2,326,419.
+The trade had a 0.93% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $45.02.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Russell 2000 ETF has a price-earnings ratio of 11.48 and a price-book ratio of 1.98.
+In terms of valuation, SPDR Portfolio S&P 500 ETF has a price-earnings ratio of 19.39 and a price-book ratio of 3.63.

-During the quarter, Perkins Coie Trust Co bought 8,712 shares of ARCA:VO for a total holding of 114,130.
-The trade had a 0.58% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $202.74.
+Peterson Wealth Advisors, LLC reduced their investment in BATS:JCPB by 38,237 shares.
+The trade had a 0.59% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $45.79.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Mid-Cap ETF has a price-earnings ratio of 17.35 and a price-book ratio of 2.85.
+In terms of valuation, JPMorgan Core Plus Bond ETF has a price-book ratio of 2.17.

-Perkins Coie Trust Co reduced their investment in ARCA:IVW by 7,395 shares.
-The trade had a 0.16% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $59.94.
+During the quarter, Peterson Wealth Advisors, LLC bought 34,151 shares of ARCA:IDEV for a total holding of 118,411.
+The trade had a 0.58% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $53.49.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares S&P 500 Growth ETF has a price-earnings ratio of 21.13 and a price-book ratio of 6.36.
+In terms of valuation, iShares Core MSCI International Developed Markets ETF has a price-earnings ratio of 12.81 and a price-book ratio of 1.55.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.